atiya16384/Maths-and-other-work/README.md

 Linear Algebra essay- Completed as part of group work and recieved 4/5.

 Computer Science Seminars- Wrote the report on the intersection of computer science and philosophy.
 The need for programmers to be ethically sound is important; especially with the heightened talk of AI regulation these days.
 Received first overall.

+Algorithmic Trading poster was presented for the lovelace colloquim event 2024